siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-circleci/usage.md

 The following tables describe the properties you use to configure the integration.
 Each table contains the field name from the user interface and the property name in a JSON file.

 * The General Configuration Properties table describes configuration properties that all plug-in integrations use.
-* The CircleCI Configuration Properties table describes the configuration properties that facilitate communication with IBM UrbanCode Velocity.
+* The CircleCI Configuration Properties table describes the configuration properties that facilitate communication with IBM DevOps Velocity.

 ### General Configuration Properties table